developer-omkar-shinde/frontend-notes/JAVASCRIPT_INTERVIEW_QUESTION.md

 ## 🚀 EventEmitter in JavaScript

+## 🚀 How would you implement a custom event emitter in JavaScript?

 ## 🚀 What are some common JavaScript design patterns?

+## 🚀 Explain the Factory, Singleton, Observer, and Decorator patterns in JavaScript.

-## 🚀 How does this work in different contexts?
+## 🚀 How does _this_ work in different contexts?

 ## 🚀 How would you optimize a React/JavaScript application for performance?